lowne/hammermoon/README.md

   - Live coding beats debugging: type, save, see the results
       - For example with the testrunner the results even appear inline
 3. A clean slate
-  - A full rewrite is a chance to design easier/cleaner/better APIs
+  - A full rewrite with a new architecture is a chance to design easier/cleaner/better APIs
 4. Beauty
   - FACT: Objective C is ugly, Lua is elegant :)
   - Bliss is never having to type `make`